top of page

 This well-preserved kasbah was once home to the powerful Glaoui family, who controlled commerce flowing through the Draa and Dades valleys during the 19th and 20th centuries.
 But its history dates back even further to the 17th century when it was originally established by the Imzwarn family.

-As you wander between the kasbah’s towering mosque, ornate palace and sprawling courtyard, you can imagine life here centuries ago.
+Today, you can wander through the restored sections and imagine life here centuries ago.
 Learn about Thami El Glaoui, the former Pasha of Marrakech, who walked these halls during the French colonial era, and discover the cultural heritage of the region’s indigenous Amazigh peoples.

 Discover Ouarzazate’s cinematic heritage

-Step into Ouarzazate’s world of cinema at Atlas Studios, a sprawling production facility that has hosted some of the most epic blockbusters in recent memory.
+Step into Ouarzazate’s world of cinema at Atlas Studios, a sprawling production facility that has hosted several epic blockbusters in recent years.
 From the arena in “Gladiator” to the desert planet in “Star Wars” and the city of Yunkai in “Game of Thrones”, the studio has definitely left its mark on the cinematic world.

-Wander through the sets where A-list stars brought legendary characters to life and learn how filmmakers have harnessed Ouarzazate's diverse landscapes to create unforgettable worlds.
-With its impressive infrastructure and experienced crews, it's no wonder Ouarzazate has been dubbed the “Hollywood of Morocco”.
+While visiting the studios, you can wander through the sets where A-list stars brought legendary characters to life and learn how filmmakers have harnessed Ouarzazate's diverse landscapes to create unforgettable worlds.
+With its impressive infrastructure and experienced crews, it's no wonder Ouarzazate has been dubbed the “Hollywood of Morocco” or sometimes "Ouallywood".

 You can explore Kasbah Taourirt and Atlas Studios on this full-day guided tour of Ouarzazate.